broadfield-dev/SecureEnv/README.md

 # SecureEnv 🔐

 **Encrypt your `.env` files.
-Protect secrets from LLMs and system exfiltration.**
+Protect secrets from LLMs, AI agents, and system exfiltration.**

 SecureEnv is a Python module that encrypts all sensitive values in your `.env` files using **AES-256-CBC** encryption.
-It provides a drop-in replacement workflow similar to `python-dotenv`, but with the critical difference that secrets are never stored in plaintext on disk.
+It provides a drop-in replacement workflow similar to `python-dotenv`, but with the critical difference that secrets are **never stored in plaintext on disk**.

 [![Python 3.8+](https://img.shields.io/badge/python-3.8%2B-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)